 Guest blogging is a great shortcut when it comes to getting traffic and subscribers for a new blog.
 Think about it for a minute.
-There are already some popular blogs out there that have a large readership.
-Those readers are interested in what you have to say, the things you blog about, the content you share in your newsletter or autoresponder messages and of course the offers you have to make (be it your own products or affiliate offers).
+There are already some popular blogs out there that have a broad readership.
+Those readers are interested in what you have to say, the things you blog about, the content you share in your newsletter or autoresponder messages, and of course, the offers you have to make (be it your products or affiliate offers).

 How to find guest blogging opportunities

 Start with some blogs you already know of in your niche.
 Look for popular blogs that get at least five comments per post.
 Comments are a great way to judge how popular a particular blog is.

 You can also find blogs by using Google’s blog search engine at http://www.google.com/blogsearch.
 Search for some of your main keywords and see what posts and blogs come up.